tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

     >>> custom_lines = [Line2D([0], [0], c="C0", marker="."),
     ...
 Line2D([0], [0], c="C1", marker=".")]
     >>> ax1.legend(custom_lines, ["RMS Difference", "Changed Parameters"])
-    >>> fig.savefig("tutorial_3e_diffs.png")
+    >>> fig.savefig(f"tutorial_3e_diffs.png")
     >>> plt.close(fig)

-The first figure shows that at around 10 iterations, both the total number of parameters as well as the unique ones in both components have converged.
+The first figure shows that between 15 and 20 iterations, both the total number of parameters as well as the unique ones in both components have converged.

 .. image:: ../img/tutorial_3e_numparams.png

-The second figure shows that around the same time, the RMS difference of fitted parameters falls below 10 :sup:`-2`, and around less than 10 parameters change between each iteration.
-Towards 20 iterations, no parameters actually change between being close-to-zero or non-zero, they just change their value slightly.
+The second figure shows that around the same time, the RMS difference of fitted parameters falls below 10 :sup:`-2`, and less than 10 parameters change between each iteration.
+At 20 iterations, no parameters actually change between being close-to-zero or non-zero, they just change their values slightly.
 This shows that the spatial reweighting scheme employed by DISSTANS converges nicely and fulfills the goal of reducing the number of unique splines used by the entire network.